Environmental Sustainability|Waste Management

 Waste Management

-Nuvoton actively reduce the environmental impact of our business operations by investing in innovative technologies and initiating layouts for renewable energy and net-zero emissions.
+Nuvoton actively reduce the environmental impact of our business operations by investing in innovative technologies and initiating layouts for renewable energy and net carbon zero emissions.
 We enhance resource use efficiency and implement waste management to respond to the continuously evolving international environmental regulations, extreme climate events, and other risks.
 By estimating financial impacts and planning management costs in advance, we formulate environmental strategies and build operational resilience for the company.

 SDGS